-Join Brian Bradley for an in-depth discussion in this video Adding mental ray sun and sky to a scene, part of Up and Running with mental ray in Maya.
+Join Brian Bradley for an in-depth discussion in this video Adding mental ray sun and sky to a scene, part of Learning mental ray in Maya.

 - The Mental Ray Sun and Sky system in Maya can be used to create a complete and realistic looking daylight simulation with parameters that give us control over almost every aspect of lighting and the environment setup.
 To add a Mental Ray Physical Sun and Sky system to our scenes, all we need to do is open up the Renders Setting dialogue and in the Indirect Lighting tab, click the Create button for the Physical Sun and Sky option.
 In the Attribute Editor, the options for the MIA Physical Sky node become active and in the scene, we're ready to render with a full daylight simulation system in place.